 - 1. A student must be registered on the Boulder campus as a regular degree-seeking student during the semester the examination is passed. - 2.
 Notice of the examination/defense must be filed by the major department in the Graduate School at least two weeks prior to the examination.
 The examination/defense must be scheduled not later than the posted deadline for the semester in which the degree is to be conferred. - 3.
 The examination/defense is given by a committee composed of three Graduate Faculty members appointed by the department with approval of the Dean of the Graduate School.
-The chair of the committee must have a regular or tenured Graduate Faculty appointment. - 4.
-The examination/defense, which may be oral, written, or both, must cover the thesis, which should be essentially complete, other work completed in courses and seminars in the major field, and all work presented for the degree. - 5.
+The chair of the committee must have a regular Graduate Faculty appointment.
+Other committee members must have either a regular or special Graduate Faculty appointment.

+- 4. The examination/defense, which may be oral, written, or both, must cover the thesis (if applicable), which should be essentially complete, other work completed in courses and seminars in the major field, and all work presented for the degree. - 5.
 A student must have an affirmative vote from the majority of the committee members to pass.
 A student who fails the comprehensive-final examination/thesis defense may attempt it once more after a period of time determined by the examining committee.